Varshith Sreeramdass

 Email: vsreeramdass@gatech.edu

 Hi!
-I'm an incoming PhD student at Georgia Institute of Technology, advised by Prof. Matthew Gombolay and Prof. Aaron Young.
-My research interests lie in Robot Learning and Human-Robot Interaction.
-I am exploring efficient learning-based methods to make robots capable of collaborating with humans.
-I am honoured to be awarded the Robotics PhD fellowship from the Institute of Robotics and Intelligent Machines.
+I'm a PhD student at Georgia Institute of Technology, advised by Prof. Matthew Gombolay and Prof. Aaron Young.
+My research lies in robot learning and human-robot interaction.
+I am honoured to be supported by the Robotics PhD fellowship from the Institute of Robotics and Intelligent Machines.

-I completed my MS in Computer Science at Georgia Tech, specializing in Computational Perception and Robotics.
-Before that, I was a Research Engineer at Honda R&D Robotics working on deep reinforcement learning for dexterous manipulation.
-My undergraduate studies were at IIT Bombay in Computer Science and Engineering, where I worked on Out-of-distribution detection and Domain Adaptation in NLP with Prof. Sunita Sarawagi and Prof. Soumen Chakrabarti.
-I also interned at Honda Research Institute Japan working on sign language translation.
+I did my MS in Computer Science at Georgia Tech, specializing in Computational Perception and Robotics.
+Before that, I was a Research Engineer at Honda R&D Robotics.
+My undergraduate studies were at IIT Bombay in Computer Science and Engineering, where I was advised by Prof. Sunita Sarawagi and Prof. Soumen Chakrabarti.
+I also interned at Honda Research Institute Japan.

 Links: [CV] [Google Scholar] [Github] [LinkedIn]